Best Place To Buy Gold Krugerrands

 Why Buy Gold Krugerrands?

 Regardless of what type of Krugerrands you choose for your collection or investment portfolio, you really can’t go wrong with this series.
 The Krugerrand is widely known and trusted, and the mintage numbers behind this series bear this out.
-All told, the South African Krugerrand has become the most widely distributed bullion gold coin in the world!
+All told, the South African Krugerrand has become the most widely distributed bullion gold coin in the world over the last 50 years!
 Some 50 million have been struck since their inception in 1967.

 When it comes to bread-and-butter gold bullion coinage, the South African Krugerrand is a staple.
 While the original 1 ounce size is among the most popular, they are also made in three fractional sizes: